LukaszTlalka/TerminalMirror/Readme.md

 # Console Share

-Laravel based system that allows for easy console sharing over the web using nothing but curl.
+Laravel based system that allows for easy console sharing over the web using nothing but curl and script -q command.

 ### Operation Principle